ChristianOrr/ChristianOrr.github.io/_posts/2019-01-19-bikesharestations.md

 dataFrame.drop(columns, inplace = True, axis = 1)
 ```

-#### All the useless data has been removed, now I'm creating clearer column titles.
+All the useless data has been removed.
+Now I'm creating clearer column titles.

 ```python